TheFirstPaige1/bitburner-scripts/README.md

 # bitburner-scripts
 Scripts for BitBurner 2.5.1
+Little to no effort is made to keep this readme up to date.

 Current scripts and their functions:
 - bitlib - library script containing functions used in other scripts